 Change of college application

-Effective Fall 2017, the College of Engineering will not accept change of college applications for any of the following: EECS major, EECS/MSE joint major, EECS/NE joint major.
+The College of Engineering will not accept change of college applications for any of the following: EECS major, EECS/MSE joint major, EECS/NE joint major.

 - Unofficial Transcript.
 You should be able to print an unofficial transcript from CalCentral on the “My Academics” page.
 You can also go to Cal Student Central in Sproul Hall to request an unofficial transcript.